Co Parenting With Different Religions: Everything You Need to Know

 There are two main considerations when determining a child’s best interests:

 - The benefit to the child of having a meaningful relationship with both of their parents

-- The need to protect the child from physical or psychological harm and from abuse, neglect and family violence
+- The need to protect the child from physical or psychological harm and abuse, neglect and family violence

 Protecting a child from harm and violence is more important than them establishing meaningful parent-child relationships, so the court gives more consideration to the second point.

 Therefore, if one or both of their parents will emotionally, psychologically or physically endanger a child, then the court will determine that having a meaningful relationship is not to their benefit.

 Otherwise, the court acts on the presumption that equal shared parental responsibility is in the child’s best interests.

 This presumption stands unless there is evidence that a parent has perpetrated abuse or family violence.

 This is based on the principle that unless it is contrary to the child’s best interests, parents should jointly share duties and responsibilities concerning their children’s care, welfare and development.

 The applicant seeking a parenting order for sole responsibility regarding a child’s religious upbringing must show that this is better for the child.